-It is also worth noting that backover crashes most often affect senior citizens and children; namely, those who cannot get out of the way in time.
+Unfortunately, the most common victims of backover accidents are children and senior citizens; namely, those who cannot get out of the way in time.
 In fact, nearly half of the IIHS’s reported annual backover crash fatalities involve either children or elderly Americans (those over the age of 70).
-The rest of the fatalities are made up of pedestrians and men and women riding bicycles.
+The rest of the fatalities are made up of pedestrians and bicyclists.

 Even though technology is making it possible to avoid such potentially disastrous car accidents, drivers must not allow these systems to lull them into a false of security.
 Always be alert to what lies behind your car while you are driving in reverse.